 Radiation therapy is the use of X-rays to destroy cancer cells and shrink tumours.
-Radiation damages the genetic material of cells in the area being treated, leaving the cells unable to continue to grow.
-Although radiation damages normal cells as well as cancer cells, the normal cells can repair themselves.
-The cancer cells cannot.
+Radiation damages the cells in the area being treated, stopping or slowing the growth of the cancer cells.

 Radiation is also used to control pain by destroying a growing tumour that is invading or interfering with normal tissue, such as when a tumour presses on bones, nerves, or other organs.
 This may be done with radiation to part of the body or, in rare cases, with radiation to the whole body.
 Or you may be given a shot with a radioactive medicine.